 Vegan Corn Chowder is the best soup to serve when you need a hearty, delicious meal or savory appetizer.
 This easy vegan corn chowder recipe cooks entirely in one pot and takes less than 30 minutes to make.
 Loaded with sweet corn, succulent carrots and Russet potatoes, this vegan soup recipe is one you’ll revisit time and again.

-As the weather gets colder, I love lighting a fire and snuggling up on the couch with a steamy bowl of vegan soup and my One Pot Vegan Corn Chowder is just what the doctor ordered.
+As the weather gets colder, I love lighting a fire and snuggling up on the couch with a steamy bowl of vegan soup and my Vegan Corn Chowder is just what the doctor ordered.

 My One Pot Vegan Corn Chowder absolutely eliminates the need for dairy using no cow’s milk or butter.
 Check out the wholesome ingredients I use below:

 - Minced garlic